paritosh-shrikant-sanmane/POSTMAN/README.md

 @@@@@ HOW TO RUN THIS PROJECT @@@@@

-Step 1: install vs code and open live server extension.
+Step 1: install vs code and  live server extension.

 Step 2: index.html file open in live server (on index.html right click on mouse then select live server)